 Hot Wire CNC flying wing build details

-Here are the build details and some videos of my first hot wire flying wing made with my CNC foam cutter.
-If you’d like to build a foam cutter then I have all the information here https://rckeith.co.uk/cnc-hot-wire-foam-cutter/.
+Here are the build details and videos of my first hot wire flying wing made with my CNC foam cutter.
+If you’d like to build a foam cutter I have all the information here https://rckeith.co.uk/cnc-hot-wire-foam-cutter/.

 I’ve built a few now with white Styrofoam as well, a bit cheaper and if you follow my covering process https://rckeith.co.uk/cover-wings-fuselages-brown-paper-white-glue/, very strong.